Oct 6, 2020

 Recently we asked ourselves how we could streamline the integration with your daily routine even more.
 Today, we are super excited to share that we’ve partnered with GitLab and built a native Gitpod integration in GitLab’s UI.

-GitLab is one of the most popular DevOps tools/platforms out there, used by more than 100,000 organizations across the globe.
+GitLab is one of the most popular DevOps tools/platforms out there, used by more than 100,000 organisations across the globe.
 Through its Web IDE, simple edits can already be made today from within the application.
-However, for more advanced programming tasks, developers require a full development environment.
+However, for more advanced programming tasks, developers require a full developer environment.

 Such dev environments not only include a professional IDE/editor with all the convenient plugins for the project at hand, but also things like compilers, build tools, code generators, databases, and application servers.

 Until now GitLab users would set up and maintain a single dev environment on their local machines.
 It’s time to free engineers from wasting their time with such tedious tasks and apply the lessons learned from CI/CD and infrastructure as code to dev environments.

 Why not automate the provisioning of dev environments?
 Teams should be able to spin up fresh environments for each new task without waiting or any manual steps involved.

 GitLab and Gitpod started a partnership to bring Gitpod’s ready-to-code dev environments to GitLab.
 As a first result of this collaboration you can now launch cloud-based dev environments with one click directly from gitlab.com (even without the Gitpod browser extension).